The Common Chaffinch (Fringilla coelebs): A Colorful Jewel of Our Gardens

 Diet and Behavior

 In autumn and winter, the Common Chaffinch is primarily a seed-eater.
-It forages on the ground, searching for fallen seeds, and is a frequent visitor to bird feeders, where it particularly enjoys sunflower seeds.
-In spring and summer, its diet shifts to include a large proportion of insects, caterpillars, and spiders, which are essential for feeding its chicks.
+It forages actively on the ground, searching for fallen seeds from trees and plants.
+It is a frequent and welcome visitor to bird feeders, where it particularly enjoys sunflower seeds, providing a vital energy source during colder months.
+In spring and summer, its diet shifts significantly to include a large proportion of insects, caterpillars, and spiders.
+These protein-rich foods are essential for feeding its chicks, supporting their rapid growth and development.

 Nesting & Reproduction